Kon Plông district

-Kon Plông is a rural district (huyện) of Kon Tum province in the Central Highlands region of Vietnam.
+Kon Plông is a former rural district (huyện) of Kon Tum province in the Central Highlands region of Vietnam.
 It covers an area of 2,248.2 km² and in 1999 had a population of 31,700 people.
 The district capital lies at Măng Đen.

 Divisions

 Kon Plông district was formed on the basis of division separating the old district of Kon Plông into Kon Rẫy district and the new Kon Plông district.
 Kon Plông district was divided in 2019 into 1 township and 8 communes, including: